 Don't Say We Didn't Warn You

-Few-Frills Standard Cabins: Standard staterooms are comfortable, but on the basic side (though there are TVs and iPod docking stations in every room).
+Few-Frills Standard Cabins: Standard staterooms are small and comfortable, but on the basic side.
+There are TVs which can play DVDs (which you can borrow from the lounge) as well as iPod docking stations in every cabin.
 Some guests might find the layout — the sink is in the main cabin, not in the bathroom — annoying.
+Limited drawer space should also be considered when packing.

-Not for the Physically Challenged: With no onboard elevator and plenty of staircases to climb, plus excursions that require getting out and about, passengers should be able-bodied and have few mobility restrictions.
-Skiffs are the primary method of transportation between ship and shore, which means extra effort is involved when boarding and disembarking for landings.
+Not for Passengers with Disabilities: With no onboard elevator and plenty of staircases to climb, plus excursions that require getting out and about, passengers should have few mobility restrictions.
+Note that skiffs are the primary method of transportation between ship and shore, which means extra effort is involved when boarding and disembarking — and landings can sometimes be wet.

 Aaron Saunders is a Calgary-based contributor to ShermansCruise.com.